zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 ## Create batch user

-In [Using the Backend RPCAPI] it was shown how `zmb` can be used for several RPCAPI tasks.
+In [Using the Backend RPCAPI] it is shown how `zmb` can be used for several RPCAPI tasks.
 It can also be used for the creation of the batch user.
 It is now assumed that `enable_add_api_user` is enabled or else `"message": "Procedure 'add_api_user' not found"` will be outputted.